 What we do

-We also look after Great Malvern Cemetery, Rose Bank Gardens, allotment sites, play areas, football pitches, sports pavilions, a skateboard park, gas lamps, bins, benches and bus shelters as well as a number of other green and open spaces throughout Malvern.
+The Council also looks after Great Malvern Cemetery, Rose Bank Gardens, allotment sites, play areas, football pitches, sports pavilions, a skateboard park, basketball courts, gas lamps, bins, benches and bus shelters as well as a number of other green and open spaces throughout Malvern.

 Malvern Town Council recognises that the day-to-day operations of the council can impact both directly and indirectly on the environment and works to protect and improve the environment, through good management and by adopting best practice.
-The Council adopted its current Environmental Policy in November 2022 and reviews achievements against this policy annually.
-Please click here for details
+The Council adopted its current Environmental Policy in May 2024 and reviews achievements against this policy annually.

 Annual events organised by the Town Council are for the benefit of the residents.
 Most raise funds for the Mayor’s charity and we hope you will come along to join in the fun.
-These events include the Health and Wellbeing Fair, the Mayor’s Peaks Challenge, Bands in the Park, Alternative Bands in the Park, Armed Forces Day, The Mayor’s Bonanza, Remembrance Commemorations, the Christmas Festival, and civic services and heritage days.
-A calendar of events and meetings can be found under What’s On.
+These events include the Mayor’s Peaks Challenge, Music in the Park, Armed Forces Day, The Mayor’s Bonanza, Remembrance Commemorations, and the Christmas Festival.

 The Council is also here to represent your views, as residents of Malvern.
 Please contact your local councillor if you have any concerns or comments to make, either in your ward or in the town – or contact the Town Council offices on 01684 566667.